1. Deﬁnition and nature of personal data

-In the context of this policy, the term "personal data" refers to all data that identiﬁes an individual, in particular: your name, ﬁrst names, postal and e-mail addresses, telephone numbers, date of birth, company name, job title, data relating to your transactions on the Site, details of your purchases and subscriptions, credit card numbers, as well as any other information that you choose to share with us.
+In the context of this policy, the term "personal data" refers to all data that identiﬁes an individual, in particular: your name, ﬁrst names, IP, postal and e-mail addresses, telephone numbers, date of birth, company name, job title, data relating to your transactions on the Site, details of your purchases and subscriptions, credit card numbers, as well as any other information that you choose to share with us.

 2. Purpose of this Policy